Jimil-Luhar/CasualProjects/README.md

-*TECHNO-HIVE* by **Jimil**:
+*CasualProjects* by **Jimil**:

-->Welcome to TechnoHive, a repository containing various small projects implemented using PYTHON, HTML, JAVASCRIPT, and many other languages.
+->Welcome to CasualProjects, a repository containing various small projects implemented using PYTHON, HTML, JAVASCRIPT, and many other languages.

 *PROJECTS INCLUDED:*